 I really hope you’ve found my guide helpful if you’re planning on learning to kitesurf in Boracay in the future!
 If you’re not, I hope you feel inspired to give this awesome sport a go!

 As you may have gathered, not only is this dreamy island one of the most beautiful islands in the world, but Boracay is brilliantly geared up for kitesurfing and is often considered one of the best places to learn globally.

 If you’ve already been to Boracay kitesurfing, let me know in the comments if you have any more top tips or any feedback!
 I’d love to hear from you 🙂

 If you’ve enjoyed this kitesurfing Boracay post, feel free to share using the below links!

-Disclaimer: This visit to Boracay was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
+Disclaimer: This visit to Boracay was entirely paid for by myself and there was no involvement from the tourism board or a local kitesurfing company.
 This is an independent guide.